ikuo-suyama/gwt/CONTRIBUTING.md

    ```

 6. **Create a Pull Request**
-   - Provide a clear title and description
+   - **PR Title**: Follow Conventional Commits format (same as commit messages)
+     ```
+     feat: Add support for custom worktree paths
+     fix: Resolve issue with detached HEAD detection
+     ```
+   - **PR Description**: Include clear explanation of changes
+     - What problem does this solve?
+     - What changes were made?
+     - How to test?
+     - Any breaking changes?
-   - Reference any related issues
+   - Reference any related issues (e.g., `Closes #123`)
    - Ensure all CI checks pass
    - Wait for review